Aissac/radiant-member-extension/README.md

       })
     </script>

 When the member logs out we set the `flash[:notice] = "You have been logged out."`.
-To see the flash you need to put in `MEMBER_LOGIN_PATH` page the following snippet:
+To see the flash you need to put in `Member.login_path` page the following snippet:

     <div id="flash" style="display:none"></div>
     <script type="text/javascript">